 - Project Proposals must have a team of 3 or more people working on its planning and implementation.
 Teams may be comprised of all school staff or include community members.

-- Project proposals must have support from the school administration and a plan for sustainability.
+- Project proposals must have support from the education administration and a plan for sustainability.

 A Project Proposal should: